ga4gh/va-spec/schema/va-spec/base/def/CohortAlleleFrequencyStudyResult.rst

       - The dataset from which the CohortAlleleFrequencyStudyResult was reported.
    *  - focusAllele
       -
-      - :ref:`Allele` | string
+      - :ref:`Allele` | :ref:`iriReference`
       - 1..1
-      - The specific subject or experimental unit in a Study that data in the StudyResult object is about - e.g. a particular variant in a population allele frequency dataset like ExAC or gnomAD.
+      - The Allele for which frequency results are reported.
    *  - focusAlleleCount
       -
       - integer